zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/json-adb-advanced.md

     In this case, we insert a new document.

-### Updating A JSON Column Using JSON Merge Patch
+### Updating a specific element in a JSON Column using JSON Merge Patch

-8. You can use *JSON_MERGEPATCH* in an UPDATE statement, to update the documents in a JSON column.
-We will use the very first JSON document in our table, the one about that Oracle Workshop.
+8. We will use the very first JSON document in our table, the one about the Oracle Workshop.
+This is a simple JSON document, with three fields.
+The third field is also a collection with three fields.

     ````
     <copy>